Skip to content

 Why is my realtor asking for FINTRAC identification?

 Your realtor is required by federal law to verify the identity of every client and keep prescribed records.
 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act requires registrants to obtain government-issued ID, complete an Individual Identification Information Record, and retain it for at least five years.
-Refusing to provide ID prevents the brokerage from acting on your behalf — it is not optional.
+Refusing to provide ID prevents the brokerage from acting on your behalf.
+It is not optional.

 What is the $10,000 rule for FINTRAC?

 The $10,000 rule requires real estate brokerages to file a Large Cash Transaction Report (LCTR) with FINTRAC within 15 days when they receive $10,000 or more in cash in a single transaction or in two or more cash amounts aggregating to $10,000+ within 24 hours.
-Cash means physical currency only — certified cheques, bank drafts, and wire transfers do not trigger an LCTR regardless of amount.
+Cash means physical currency only.
+Certified cheques, bank drafts, and wire transfers do not trigger an LCTR regardless of amount.

 What three reports must be submitted to FINTRAC?